gguo78/dp-rag/dpsparse_vote/README.md

 - `toy_models.py` — Toy retriever and generator for basic testing.
 - `test_dp_sparse_vote_rag.py` — Testing script to demonstrate functionality.

-## New: DPSparseVoteRAG Implementation

-We added an implementation of the DPSparseVoteRAG algorithm based on the paper "Privacy-Preserving Retrieval-Augmented Generation with Differential Privacy" (2024).

-See [dpsparse_vote/](./dpsparse_vote/) for the code and details.

 ## References

 - "Privacy-Preserving Retrieval-Augmented Generation with Differential Privacy" (Koga, Wu, Chaudhuri, 2024)